frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise1.md

 ### Instructions

-**Add a battery holder to your Stage 1D drivetrain.** You can take inspiration from the following instructions slides.
+**Add a battery holder to your drivetrain.** You can take inspiration from the following instructions slides.

 <!-- <center>**Sample Battery Holder Modeling Slides**</center> -->
 <!-- Slideshow container -->